hydrusnetwork/hydrus/docs/getting_started_downloading.md

 ![](images/subscriptions_edit_subscription.png)

 !!! danger
-    **Do not change the max number of new files options until you know _exactly_ what they do and have a good reason to alter them!**
+    **Do not change the max number of new files or checker options until you know _exactly_ what they do and have a good reason to alter them!**

-This is a big and powerful panel!
-I recommend you open the screenshot up in a new browser tab, or in the actual client, so you can refer to it.
+Subscriptions have rich and powerful UI.
 Despite all the controls, the basic idea is simple: Up top, I have selected the 'safebooru tag search' download source, and then I have added two artists--"hong_soon-jae" and "houtengeki".
-These two queries have their own panels for reviewing what URLs they have worked on and further customising their behaviour, but all they _really_ are is little bits of search text.
 When the subscription runs, it will put the given search text into the given download source just as if you were running the regular downloader.

 !!! warning
-    Subscriptions syncs are somewhat fragile.
-Do not try to play with the limits or checker options to download a whole 5,000 file query in one go--if you want everything for a query, run it in the manual downloader and get everything, then set up a normal sub for new stuff.
-There is no benefit to having a 'large' subscription, and it will trim itself down in time anyway.
+    Subscriptions syncs are somewhat fragile, and they work best in the small ~100 file range.
+Do not try to play with the limits or checker options to download a whole 5,000 file query in one go--**if you want everything for a query, run it in the manual gallery downloader first**, then set up a normal sub for new stuff.
+A super-large subscription gives no benefit and can run into several problems.

 You might want to put subscriptions off until you are more comfortable with galleries.
 There is more help [here](getting_started_subscriptions.md).